bitcoin-dot-org/developer.bitcoin.org/reference/rpc/getbestblockhash.rst

 ``getbestblockhash``

-Returns the hash of the best (tip) block in the longest blockchain.
+Returns the hash of the best (tip) block in the most-work fully-validated chain.

 Result
 ~~~~~~